Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Method

 The overall hashing objective is

 with $\lambda>0$ controlling the trade-off.
-Minimizing this loss simultaneously reduces an upper bound on conditional entropy and increases a differentiable surrogate for marginal entropy, yielding a principled framework for unsupervised, supervised, and cross-modal hashing.
+Minimizing this loss simultaneously reduces an upper bound on conditional entropy and increases a differentiable surrogate for marginal entropy, yielding a principled framework for unsupervised and supervised.